Key Takeaways

 What features are essential in a full-body workout machine?

-Choose exercise equipment that provides several different exercises, adjustable levels of resistance, and a durable design.
-For an ideal home gym setup, easy assembly and a compact footprint are important features, too, for home use.
+Choose exercise equipment that provides several different functional exercises (pulldowns, rows, presses), adjustable levels of resistance, and a highly durable design.
+For an ideal home gym setup, easy assembly and a compact footprint are incredibly important features to look out for.